marklogic/marklogic-graphql/README.md

 # graphql-endpoint-poc

-This is a rough proof-of-concept of an endpoint running on a MarkLogic appServer.
+This is a rough proof-of-concept of an endpoint running in a MarkLogic appServer.
-The endpoint accepts a graphql query string, then parses the query into a graphql AST representation of the query.
+The endpoint accepts a graphql query string, parses the query into a graphql AST representation of the query, transforms the query into an Optic query, runs the query, and returns the result of the query.
+- If everything works as expected, the returned value is a JSON object containing a "data" property which contains the data requested by the query.
-The returned value is a JSON object containing the original query and a string representation of the AST.
+- If errors occur, the returned value is a JSON object with the original query and error information.

+This POC operates in a schema-less mode.
+Therefore, there is no introspection and validation is minimal.
+Instead, views that are currently available in Optic can be used in requests to this service.

 The parser used is the parser included in the JavaScript reference implementation of GraphQl (https://github.com/graphql/graphql-js).

+This POC can handle:
+- Arguments
+- Joins
+  - multiple on a single level, as well as nested.
+  - Requires the use of custom directives (@childJoinColumn and @parentJoinColumn)
+- Aliases
+- GroupBy
+  - Requires the use of a custom directive (@GroupBy)
+- Aggregations
+  - Requires the use of custom directives (@Count, @Sum, or @Average)

+See sampleGraphqlQuery.sh for examples

 ## Quick Start
 1. Create the Docker container running MarkLogic